Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 16:18 "Paul was greatly annoyed" In this instance Paul acted, not out of love, but out of irritation.
 Paul was human too!
 This same strong VERB is found in the Septuagint in Eccl.
 10:9, where it means hard labor.
 In the NT it is used only here and in Acts 4:2.
 It denotes someone who is completely worn out.

 ▣ "to the spirit" Notice Paul does not address the slave girl, but the demon indwelling and controlling her.
 Paul's exorcism was couched in the same manner as other NT exorcisms (i.e., in the name of Jesus).
-There are so many strange books on the subject of exorcism.
-The two that helped me are
+There are so many strange books written on the subject of exorcism.
+Please look at the ones that have helped me in the Special Topic: Exorcism below.

 SPECIAL TOPIC: THE DEMONIC (unclean spirits)